Sanirudh1993/AutoML_Regressor/README.md

     4. Elastic Net Regression
   ## Cross-validation is used to prevent over-fitting on training set
   ## Scoring function to select model is Root Mean Square Error

+## Inspiration for this came from the classification library by gianlucamalato.
+I used this as a base to write a regression library to help me and others build good regression models quickly.